-There are two different rates that can be determined on ECGs.
-The atrial rate is indicated by the frequency of the P waves and the ventricular rate is indicated by the frequency of the QRS complexes.
+There are two different rates that can be determined on an ECG.
+The atrial rate is indicated by the frequency of the P waves.
+The ventricular rate is indicated by the frequency of the QRS complexes.

-Normally, the atrial rate should be the same as the ventricular rate in the absence of disease, however certain conditions, such as third degree AV nodal block or ventricular tachycardia can alter this normal relationship causing “AV dissociation”.
+In the absence of disease, the atrial rate should be the same as the ventricular rate.
+However, certain conditions including third-degree atrioventricular nodal block or ventricular tachycardia can alter this normal relationship, causing “AV dissociation.”
 In this setting, the atrial rate (P waves) and ventricular rate (QRS complexes) are at different heart rates.

-One quick and easy way to measure the ventricular rate is to examine the RR interval (distance between two consecutive R waves) and use a standard scale to find the rate.
+One quick and easy way to measure the ventricular rate is to examine the RR interval — that is, the distance between two consecutive R waves — and use a standard scale to find the rate.
 If two consecutive R waves are separated by only one large box, then the rate is 300 beats per minute.
-If the R waves are separated by two large blocks, then the ventricular rate is 150 beats per minute.
-The scale continues down to show that if two consecutive R waves are separated by 8 large boxes, then the rate is 37 beats per minute.
-The pictorial explanation of this method is to the right.
+If the R waves are separated by two large blocks, then the ventricular rate is 150 bpm.
+Continuing down the scale, if two consecutive R waves are separated by eight large boxes, then the rate is 37 bpm.
+The pictorial explanation of this method is shown here.

-Example 1: Note that the QRS complexes are about five and a half large boxes apart.
-Referencing the above image it can be determined that the ventricular heart rate is between 50 and 60 beats per minute.
-This is a full 10 second rhythm strip.
-There are 9 QRS complexes total.
-Multiply the number of QRS complexes by 6 and the exact heart rate is 54 beats per minute.
-There is 1 P wave for each QRS complex and thus the atrial rate is the same.
+Note that the QRS complexes are about 5 1/2 large boxes apart.
+Referencing the above image, it can be determined that the ventricular heart rate is between 50 and 60 bpm.
+This is a full 10-second rhythm strip, and there are nine QRS complexes total.
+Multiply the number of QRS complexes by six, and the exact heart rate is 54 bpm.
+There is one P wave for each QRS complex, thus the atrial rate is the same.

-Example 2: These QRS complexes are exactly three large boxes apart and thus the ventricular heart rate is 100 beats per minute.
-Now multiple the number of QRS complexes on this strip by 6.
+These QRS complexes are exactly three large boxes apart; therefore, the ventricular heart rate is 100 bpm.
+Now, multiply the number of QRS complexes on this strip by six.
 This would be 17 x 6 = 102.
-There is 1 P wave for each QRS complex and thus the atrial rate is the same.
+There is one P wave for each QRS complex, thus the atrial rate is the same.

-Example 3: These QRS complexes are less than 2 large boxes apart and thus the heart rate is between 150 and 300.
-Multiplying the number of QRS complexes by 6 would give 29 x 6 = 174 beats per minute.
-There is likely 1 P wave for each QRS complex (difficult to see on this strop) and thus the atrial rate is likely the same.
+These QRS complexes are less than two large boxes apart, thus the heart rate is between 150 and 300 bpm.
+Multiply the number of QRS complexes by six for the ventricular rate — that is, 29 x 6 = 174 bpm.
+There is likely one P wave for each QRS complex (difficult to see on this strip), thus the atrial rate is likely the same.

-Example 4: The below ECG strip shows the irregularly irregular QRS complexes present during atrial fibrillation.
-Using the first method to determine heart rate would NOT be accurate since the R-R intervals vary significantly.
-The best way to determine the ventricular heart rate would be to simply count the QRS complexes and multiple by 6 which would be 15 x 6 = 90 beats per minute.
-The P waves are not able to be identified in atrial fibrillation and it is assumed that the atrial rate is between 400-600 beats per minute.
+The below ECG strip shows the irregularly irregular QRS complexes present during atrial fibrillation.
+Using the first method to determine heart rate would not be accurate because the RR intervals vary significantly.
+The best way to determine the ventricular heart rate would be to simply count the QRS complexes and multiply by 6, which would be 15 x 6 = 90 bpm.
+The P waves are not able to be identified in atrial fibrillation, and it is assumed that the atrial rate is between 400 and 600 bpm.